searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

 Here,

 - `metadata.name` will be the name of CheckCommand
-- `spec.webhook` states Service information of Webhook
+- `spec.webhook` states Kubernetes Service information of Webhook
 - `spec.alertKinds` determines which kinds of alerts will support this CheckCommand
 - `spec.arguments` provides variables information those user will provide to create alert.
 - `spec.state` is support Service State to set notifier receivers